Road safety has been controversial for some Amish

 Amish objections to the SMV triangle

 A small minority of Amish, in particular the Swartzentruber Amish affiliations, have staunchly refused to affix the safety triangle to their buggies.
-These conservative Amish groups have a few issues with the triangle.
+These conservative Amish groups have several issues with the triangle.

-Swartzentruber objections stem from the ideas that the triangle is a man-made implement, and that the gaudy colors are not in keeping with their Plain lifestyle.
-Swartzentruber Amish also tend to exhibit a “what comes will come” attitude even more so than most Amish typically might.
+Swartzentruber Amish tend to exhibit a “what comes will come” attitude more so than most Amish.
 This often means putting faith that whatever God wills to happen, should happen, without man’s attempts to interfere.

 Higher-order Amish can be critical of this stance held by their more conservative cousins.
 Yet not all orthodox Amish groups refuse the SMV triangle.
-Another highly conservative group (often compared to Swartzentruber Amish), the Nebraska Amish, has accepted the use of SMV triangles.
+Another notably conservative group, the Nebraska Amish, has accepted the use of SMV triangles.

 A few other groups have reached other compromises, such as the Amish at Ashland, Ohio, who use a less-gaudy grey triangle outlining a much smaller orange triangle within.